 - We have received and confirmed a report in which Sophos CryptoGuard can have a debilitating effect on system performance while running a backup task.

-- We have received reports that McAfee's FileCore software can cause the backup task to hang.
+- We have received a report that ESET Endpoint Security can cause the backup task to hang or to take a very, very long time.